 There are a relatively small number of casinos in Korea (around 20).
 Most of them are part of hotel complexes that cater to tourists, since only foreigners are able to gamble.
 Incheon Olympus Hotel Casino was the first legal casino to open.
-Almost half of the casinos in Korea are situated on the island of Jeju, which has the advantage of a beautiful scenery.
-Waterfalls, volcanoes and perfect beaches can all be found here.
+Almost half of the casinos in Korea are situated on the island of Jeju, which has the advantage of beautiful scenery.
+Waterfalls, volcanoes, and perfect beaches can all be found here.
 Two main cities are the focal point for gambling.
-There is a city at either end of the island, namely Jeju, and Seogwipo, with casinos found in each.
+There is a city at either end of the island, namely Jeju, and Seogwipo, with many casinos located in each.

 In the coming years, however, large super-casinos are due to open for business.

 – Playing Live Poker in South Korea –

 Live Poker Legislation in South Korea

 In South Korea, gambling is a crime under Chapter 23 of the Criminal Act.
 Article 246 stipulates that a person gambling for the purpose of gaining property shall be punished with a fine of not more than five million Won.
 This same section also stipulates that habitual gamblers can be punished by a prison sentence of up to 3 years or a fine of up to 20 million Won.